adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 {% endhighlight %}

 ## Define units, boundary, and colors
 This is the meat of the script.
 I define the chronostratigraphic unit of the geologic time scale.
 For this exercise I plot two units, *Era* and *Period*.
 I store both units as `epoch` in the pandas dataframe that will be created to store these variable.
 The rest of the info that we need to enter are the lower and upper boundary of the units, and the color that we want to use.
-As a stratigrapher I am big believer of using the official color code for each chronostratigraphic unit.
+As a stratigrapher I a am big believer of using the official color code for each chronostratigraphic unit.
+You can find the list of color [here](https://ccgm.org/en/product/colour-code-according-to-the-commission-for-the-geological-map-of-the-world-cgmw/).

 {% highlight python %}
 gts = pd.DataFrame({